 How do I create a workgroup?

 Any member should access his Member's area, and on the relevant form propose himself as coordinator of a workgroup, presenting a brief but objective account of its purpose, in Portuguese and English.
 Each workgroup should be proposed by three coordinators.
 The proposal will be sent to two or three members of the Advisory Board, whose opinions will drive the AIM's Board decision whether to endorse the proposal.
 Once approved, the working group will be listed in the open area of the site and any member may join it.
 It is for the coordinators to manage communication with the other members of the working group, and they will submit activity reports and activity plans at the General Assembly of AIM.

 How to be added to the workgroups?

-Any questions or suggestions write to email@example.com.
+Please write with any questions or suggestions to email@example.com.